Writers Write creates writing resources. In this post, we suggest ways to find your voice and vision as an author of novels.

-In his unique and powerful book, What A Writer Needs, Ralph Fletcher talks about ‘stalking’ or ‘wire-trapping’ your inner voice as a writer, and how to keep that voice intact in your manuscript.
+In his unique and powerful book, What A Writer Needs, Ralph Fletcher talks about ‘stalking’ or ‘wire-tapping’ your inner voice as a writer, and how to keep that voice intact in your manuscript.

 If you don’t have confidence in the rhythm of your own voice as a writer, you won’t find it for your character.

 One way to do it, he suggests, is to keep a journal or a writer’s notebook as a ‘jumpstart’.
-I find this method words for me too – a way to figure out what’s in my mind as a writer, to figure how I want to use my characters to say something about the theme I’ve chosen, and to play with language.
+I find this method works for me too – a way to figure out what’s in my mind as a writer, to find out how I want to use my characters to say something about the theme I’ve chosen, and to play with language.

 This is almost a ‘pre-draft’ method.
 To write freely and fluidly without worrying about if the writing fits in with the actual plot of the story.
 In short, it’s a chance to write badly for a single private audience: you.
 Free-writing exercises are a great way to unleash your voice.

 Yesterday I finished Gore Vidal’s Myra Breckinridge, a very funny, bizarre, acerbic, and gender-bending book.
 It’s kind of a literary version of The Rocky Horror Picture Show – and just as much fun.

 The voice of Myra as the narrator is probably one of the book’s strengths.
 It is a superb example of unreliable narration.

 She is writing in her notebook about her adventures in Hollywood and her desire to conquer the town and just about every man and woman in it.
 Her voice is grandiose if delusional, eloquent, and addictive.